-r pages 100 to 101 of the Annual Report for engagement adds adopted by the company.
-C. 2.3 has been implemented. throu implementation of the policy and the methodology is done agh the adoption of the above mentioned channels of munication.
+Refer pages 100 to 101 of the Annual Report for engagement methods adopted by the company.
+C. 2.3 Obligation to disclose how such methodology has been implemented.
+The implementation of the policy and the methodology is done through the adoption of the above mentioned channels of communication.
 C. 2.
-4 contact person for shareholder communication is the pany Secretary as disclosed in page 93 of the Annual Report.
+4 Need to disclose the contact person for such communication.
+The contact person for shareholder communication is the Company Secretary as disclosed in page 93 of the Annual Report.
 C. 2.
-5 aware of major issues and concerns of at Bo shareholders. or issues and concerns of shareholders, if any, are discussed bard Meetings.
-During the year under review there were no concerns expressed by shareholders that warranted ideration at a Board Meeting.
+5 Need to have a process to make all Directors aware of major issues and concerns of shareholders.
+Major issues and concerns of shareholders, if any, are discussed at Board Meetings.
+During the year under review there were no such concerns expressed by shareholders that warranted consideration at a Board Meeting.
 C .2.
-6 Contact Person in relation to all matters pertaining to the eholders is the Company Secretary C. 2.
-7 responding to shareholder matters. share com ropriate responses formulated and actions taken to address cholder concerns by the Board and the Management are municated to the shareholders by the Company Secretary. r C.2.2 - C.2.5 above for further information.
+6 Need to appoint a contact person in relation to shareholders' matters.
+The Contact Person in relation to all matters pertaining to the Shareholders is the Company Secretary C. 2.
+7 Need for the Board to formulate a process for responding to shareholder matters.
+Appropriate responses formulated and actions taken to address shareholder concerns by the Board and the Management are communicated to the shareholders by the Company Secretary.
+Refer C.2.2 - C.2.5 above for further information.
 C.3 MAJOR AND MATERIAL TRANSACTIONS Principle C.3 Further to compliance with the requirements under the Companies Act, Securities and Exchange Commission law and Colombo Stock Exchange regulations; as applicable, Directors should disclose to shareholders all proposed material transactions, which if entered into, would materially alter/vary the Company's net assets base or in the case of a company with subsidiaries, the consolidated group net asset base.
-C.3.1 / C.3.2 transactions. defir Com Regu unde we were no transactions during the year that fell within the nition of a major transaction defined by Section 185 of the panies Act No. 07 of 2007 and Colombo Stock Exchange plations.
-There were also no transactions during the year review that would suggest a substantial alteration in the re of the business carried out by the Company.
+C.3.1 / C.3.2 Requirement to disclose major related party transactions.
+There were no transactions during the year that fell within the definition of a major transaction defined by Section 185 of the Companies Act No. 07 of 2007 and Colombo Stock Exchange Regulations.
+There were also no transactions during the year under review that would suggest a substantial alteration in the nature of the business carried out by the Company.
 D ACCOUNTABILITY AND AUDIT D.1 FINANCIAL REPORTING Principle D.1 The Board should present a balanced and understandable assessment of the Company's financial position, performance, business model, governance structure, risk management, internal controls and challenges, opportunities and prospects.
-D.1.1 including financial statements that is true and fair, balanced and understandable and prepared in accordance with relevant rules and regulations and any deviation being clearly explained.
-Final under SLFI with Integration in the state of Company has presented the Annual Report which includes neial Statements that are true and fair, balanced and erstandable and prepared in accordance with LKASs and RSs.
-Further the Annual Report is prepared in compliance GRI Index issued by Global Reporting Initiatives and grated Reporting Framework 2021 issued by the International grated Reporting Council. itionally, there was no deviation with regulations in preparing Annual Report.
+D.1.1 Requirement to present an Annual Report including financial statements that is true and fair, balanced and understandable and prepared in accordance with relevant rules and regulations and any deviation being clearly explained.
+The Company has presented the Annual Report which includes Financial Statements that are true and fair, balanced and understandable and prepared in accordance with LKASs and SLFRSs.
+Further the Annual Report is prepared in compliance with GRI Index issued by Global Reporting Initiatives and Integrated Reporting Framework 2021 issued by the International Integrated Reporting Council.
+Additionally, there was no deviation with regulations in preparing the Annual Report.